AckerlyXu/heima/articles/media-services/media-services-content-protection-overview.md

 ---
 # Protecting content overview
 Microsoft Azure Media Services enables you to secure your media from the time it leaves your computer through storage, processing, and delivery.
-Media Services allows you to deliver your live and on-demand content encrypted dynamically with Advanced Encryption Standard (AES) (using 128-bit encryption keys) or any of the major DRMs: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
-Media Services also provides a service for delivering AES keys and DRM (PlayReady, Widevine, and FairPlay) licenses to authorized clients.
+Media Services allows you to deliver your live and on-demand content encrypted dynamically with Advanced Encryption Standard (AES) (using 128-bit encryption keys) or any of the major DRMs: Microsoft PlayReady and Apple FairPlay.
+Media Services also provides a service for delivering AES keys and DRM (PlayReady and FairPlay) licenses to authorized clients.

 The following image demonstrates the content protection workflows that AMS supports.